-Graham Davis, Principal Designate of the Academy covers some of the key questions raised by prospective students and parents at the Year 5 Open Evenings held in June.
+Graham Davis, Principal Designate of the Academy covers some of the key questions raised by prospective students and parents at the Year 5 Open Evenings held in June and our Open Evening in September.
 If your question is not covered here or elsewhere on the website, please e-mail us and we will be happy to reply to your query.

 1. What will be the proposed catchment area?

 As explained at the Open Evening there is no catchment area for GWA and students will be admitted based on the distance they live from the school.
 Until we have our first round of admissions we have no clear idea how far away from school our intake will reach.
 Our strong advice is therefore that if you want to attend GWA you select us as your top choice when making your application.

 2. Will future admission criteria change e.g. to include siblings

 We will consult on our admissions policy annually in the first years of the Academy, so please keep an eye out on the website for that.
 This will be due to the rapidly changing demographics and primary school provision in this part of Swindon.
 Part of any consultation will be whether to include different priorities, rather than just distance, as the Academy grows.

 3. What will be the school's capacity when full?